Physics-50/Module-2/docs/index.md

 1. Exploratory Phase
     - this open-ended phase often involves doing some background reading, getting familiar with a measurement technique, trying to take and analyze some preliminary data, and exploring what choices you can make to improve the reliability of your results.

-2. Final Determination of Viscosity Phase
+2. Final Determination of Result (Speed of Sound) Phase
     - in this phase you follow the experimental plan you developed in the "Exploratory Phase" to obtain your best values for the physical quantity of interest, and its uncertainty.

 3. Communication Phase